 For employers with a self-funded health plan, individuals with coverage will need to be reported on Form 1095-C (or the employer can report on Form 1095-B if it wishes), along with any spouses and dependents who are also covered on the self-funded group health plan.
 Social security numbers need to be reported for all of these individuals as well.

 Preparing and Filing the Forms

 Once an employer has determined it is an ALE and is subject to reporting, gathering the information necessary to complete these filings will require a coordinated effort between payroll and benefits departments, as well as insurance providers (i.e., agents, consultants, or third-party administrators).
-Many payroll providers are providing the Form 1095-C preparation service, but it often involves either a subscription to their human resource information system (HRIS) solutions or some sort of data gathering process on the offer of insurance to employees.
+Many payroll providers are providing the Form 1095-C preparation service, but it often involves either a report from a human resource information system (HRIS) solution or some sort of data gathering process on the offer of insurance to employees.
 Determining who needs to be reported is the first step, and many payroll providers and payroll and HRIS software systems have reporting that is based on hours worked per month by employees to determine when an employee becomes full-time and therefore needs to be offered coverage and, in turn, needs to be reported on Form 1095-C.